- City Services

 The intersection of Hudson Road and Bielenberg Drive will be closed Monday, April 17, through fall 2023 for construction of Metro Transit’s Gold Line bus rapid transit project.
 In addition, lane closures are expected along Bielenberg Drive between Hudson Road and Guider Drive.

 The METRO Gold Line Bus Rapid Transit (BRT) project will connect people across the region to job centers, housing options, transit stations, and key destinations along the I-94 corridor.
 The project will provide all-day, bi-directional BRT service to the cities of St. Paul, Maplewood, Landfall, Oakdale, and Woodbury.

 When complete, the Gold Line is expected to feature:

 - Frequent, all-day service in both directions

 - Access to BRT park-and-ride lots in St. Paul, Oakdale, and Woodbury

 This project involves coordination between many agencies, including the Metropolitan Council, Ramsey and Washington Counties, the various cities along the line, as well as the state and federal government.

 Gold Line BRT is expected to begin service in 2025.
-The design work on the project has been underway since 2018 and is expected to be completed later in 2021.
-In April 2021, the Federal Transit Administration approved the project to enter the engineering phase.
-During engineering, the project engineers will complete the final design and draw the blueprints to guide Gold Line construction.
-Construction is expected to begin in 2022.
+In April 2021, the Federal Transit Administration approved the project to enter the engineering phase, which was then completed in 2021.
+Construction began in 2022.

-Questions can be directed to by email to Liz Jones.
+Questions about the Gold Line BRT can be directed to by email to Liz Jones.